Skip to Content

 Rice Pudding BrÁ»lÁ©e recipe

 A few weeks ago, my grandmother on my dad’s side passed away.
-This rice pudding reminds me of her.
+This slow-cooker rice pudding brûlée reminds me of her.
 When I would come home to visit, we would always go out to dinner and order dessert together.
 She had a wicked sweet tooth and was a great person to share something sweet with.
 We have shared many a rice pudding brulee together through the years.

 I am a very lucky girl.
 I am 37 years old and until very recently had both sets of grandparents in my life.
 I know that I am fortunate, not many people my age can say that.
 My grandparents were very good to me, and I will miss them very much.
 My grandparents gave me sage advice, wisdom, and friendship.
 They are together now, and neither are suffering any longer, so their passing is bittersweet.